-The “Aging Gratefully in Cohousing” documentary series is now streaming.
+Buy or rent all or one of the three “Aging Gratefully in Cohousing” documentaries series.
 Are you curious about cohousing?
 Check out intentional community living through by hearing the experiences of those who are living the good, bad and ugly of the lifestyle.
 This information is also included in the drop-down menu.

 Boulder Community Media has three Aging Gratefully available as video on demand.